Julien-Devos/Julien-Devos/README.md

 I am passionate about **problem-solving, software development, and IT systems**.
 I spent several years studying **Computer Science** at UCLouvain in Belgium, where I developed strong skills in multiple programming languages and technologies.
 I also worked on several projects, which you can explore on my GitHub page.

-#### 📢 Open to Work!
-I am currently looking for an **apprenticeship in software development** (preferably in backend, full-stack, or mobile development) or **IT infrastructure**.
-If you are hiring or know of an opportunity, feel free to reach out!

 ---

 ### 📫 Let's Connect!